free-man11/Flutter-Projects/README.md

 ### 2. **NFT App Project**
 An experimental Flutter app that integrates with NFT markets and wallets to display and interact with digital collectibles.

-### 3. **Waakye Business App**
-An app designed for a local food business that allows users to place orders for popular local dishes like Waakye, rice, chicken, fish, and yam chips.

 ## Technologies Used